 The knowledge required to use a particular stack varies from person to person.
 If you’re working with a team of developers, they will know the best practices and tools needed for the job.
 But starting as an independent developer, you might not know how to use specific tools or what problems they solve.

 The cost of the stack is an essential factor to consider when choosing a stack for your project.
-You want to make sure that you can afford to use the stack you want and get the benefits from it.
+You want to make sure you can afford to use the stack you want and benefit from it.
 It’s also essential that your team can afford the costs of developing on top of your stack.
 The cost of a stack is not the only consideration.
-It would be best to consider the development full stack and maintenance costs.
+It would be best to consider the full-stack app development and maintenance costs.
 For example, if you choose an analytics platform as your data layer, you’ll need someone who can write code for this platform and manage all of your application’s data.

 Another important consideration when choosing a stack is how flexible it is.
 Does it offer features that allow for expansion or customization?
 Is there a strong community around the platform?
 Does it have good documentation available?
 These are all factors that help determine whether or not a particular platform will be able to grow with your company over time.